The realization problem for non-integer Seifert fibered surgeries: Analysis for the case

-In this section, we prove Theorem~\ref{thm:nonint} for $e\geq 3$.
+In this section, we develope the methods to prove Theorem~\ref{thm:nonint} for $e\geq 3$.
 In this case the surgered Seifert fibered space is the branched double cover of an alternating Montesinos link.
 This allows us to apply results of \cite{mccoy2014noninteger} and \cite{mccoy2016thesis} which characterize when the double branched cover of an alternating link can arise by non-integer surgery.
 Before we state these results we will set out some conventions.

 A {\em tangle} $T=(B^3,A)$ will always be a properly embedded 1-manifold $A$ in $B^3$ where $\partial B^3 \cap A$ consists of four points.
 Thus the branched double cover of a tangle $T$ will always be a 3-manifold with torus boundary.
 When considering isotopies between tangles, we will allow isotopies that move $\partial B^3$.
 In particular, we will allow isotopies that exchange boundary points of $A$.
 If two tangles $T$ and $T'$ are isotopic, then their double branched covers are homeomorphic.
 For the purposes of this paper, one may take a {\em rational tangle} to simply mean a tangle whose double branched cover is a solid torus.
 The notion of slope for rational tangles will not be used.